spmbt/gTuringMachine/readme.md

 _2012-06-25_: Changes by user "rrock".
 File googleTuring.htm is works with 3 levels of game now.

-_2012-06-26, 03:30_: We obtain a version with the launch of two files - and gTuring01.htm googleTuring.htm.
+_2012-06-26, 03:30_:  We obtain version with launch of both files - gTuring01.htm and googleTuring.htm .